The ART of Listening: Designing and Creating Interdisciplinary Soundscapes Through the Performing Arts

 Athina Parousi, Mavrothalassa, Greece

-Georgia Maneta, 2nd Primary School Mileon- Kalon Neron, Greece
+Georgia Maneta, 2nd Primary School Mileon-Kalon Neron, Greece

-Nicki McMaster, Andover Primary, Scotland
+Nicki McMaster, Andover Primary School, Scotland

 Neve Crombie, Cairneyhill Primary School, Scotland